fyceu/ParrotPost-Phishing-Analysis/README.md

 - Email was sent from a spoofed email address with an IP address originating from Latvia
 - Email attachment contained HTML, encoded in Base64, that creates a fake ParrotPost Login Page
 - Upon de-obfuscation of the HTML, it was discovered that the phishing page captures submitted credentials
-- Submitting fake login credentials to through the phishing login page, we observed the credentials being sent as query parameters in an HTTP GET request to the malicious server
+- When submitting fake credentials, we observed the credentials being captured and sent as query parameters to the malicious server
-- Investigating HTTP Response led us to a credential dump of the attacker
+- Investigating HTTP Responses led us to a credential dump of the attacker

-**An in-depth analysis and determination of my findings can be found [here](https://github.com/fyceu/ParrotPost-Phishing-Analysis/blob/main/Analysis.md)**

-**Answers to the questions in this room can be found [here](https://github.com/fyceu/ParrotPost-Phishing-Analysis/blob/main/Analysis.md#questions)**
 ## Recommendations
 - **Password reset**:
 	- Reset the password of Paul Feather's account to ensure prevent unauthorized access